llqy123/ConvQE/README.md

 ```
 ## 😄 Cite:
 ## Please cite our paper if you use the model or this code in your work:

+## 🤝 Acknowledgement
+The codes are based on [GCN4KGC](https://github.com/MIRALab-USTC/GCN4KGC) repo.